lockedatapublished/blog/content/posts/2018-03-03-google-power-bi.md

   surveyresults
 ```

-You will then be able to naviagate through your google docs and load them into your Power BI workspace!
+You will then be able to navigate through your google docs and load them into your Power BI workspace!

 An added extra
 --------------